jnywong/frx-challenges/CONTRIBUTING.md

 # Contributing guide

 Welcome!
 Thank you for considering contributing to this project!

+## Steps
 Here are the steps to get a development installation up and running.

-## Getting started

-### Fork the repository
+### 1. Fork the repository

 Follow the [GitHub guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo
 ) for how to fork a repository, clone it, and learn about creating pull requests.

-### Install dependencies
+### 2. Install dependencies

 Ensure you have the necessary dependencies installed.